cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 a significant level of skill and patience from the user to be effective.

-#### *Longbarreled Coil Guns*
+#### Long Barrelled Coil Guns

-These weapons excel in terms of velocity and accuracy, particularly in zero-gravity environments, and are capable of penetrating heavy armor.
-The main drawbacks of longbarreled coil guns include their larger size and heavier weight, necessitating more expertise for effective operation.
+These weapons excel in terms of velocity and accuracy, particularly in zero-gravity environments, and are capable of penetrating heavy armour.
+The main drawbacks of long barrelled coil guns include their larger size and heavier weight, requiring more expertise for effective operation.

-#### *Grenade Launchers*
+#### Grenade Launchers

-Grenade launchers in \"Abyssal\" can deliver a variety of ordnance types, such as explosive, smoke, or gas, over distances, offering tactical flexibility to the user.
-However, their effectiveness is limited in vacuum environments, and there\'s a potential risk of collateral damage, especially in confined spaces.
+Grenade launchers in "Abyssal" can deliver a variety of ordnance types, such as explosive, smoke, or gas, over distances, offering tactical flexibility to the user.
+However, their effectiveness is limited in vacuum environments, and there's a potential risk of collateral damage, especially in confined spaces.

 #### Shotguns (Double-Action/Automatic)